 You don't want your communication with visitors to start and end with a chatbot.
 One of the great uses for chatbots is to utilise it's planning power: get users to sign up to a future event or call with your sales team.
-As our Senior Content Strategist, Anna Kaine, explains:
+As our Director of Marketing, Anna Kaine, explains:

 "We've been using chatbots as a way for visitors to our site to organise time with a real person at ESM Inbound.
 If you rely on visitors to seek out your webinar sign-up page, a call slot form, or your other contact details by themselves, there's every chance they might miss them.
 By using a pop-up about further contact at just the right time in their journey, they're far more likely to actually progress onto the next step with you, rather than having to go looking for it, or leaving your site having submitted nothing."

 The great thing about using a future contact bot with your visitors is that they get to speak to a real person, or interact with your business in a second situation.
 They aren't using your site for a one-off visit; they're engaging with you and want to know more, days later.
 They can ask their questions, get an idea of pricing and commitment, and have some real one-on-one time with someone from your business.